jsom1/jsom1.github.io/_walkthroughs/Seal.md

 **Ports/services exploited:** 80/web application, TomCat, ssh\\
 **Tools:** Burp, linpeas\\
 **Techniques:** Directory Traversal\\
-**Keywords:** Tomcat, ansible, *.war*\\
+**Keywords:** Tomcat, ansible, *.war*

-**In a nutshell**: There's a GitBucket instance running on this machine that is opened to anyone.
+**TL;DR**: There's a GitBucket instance running on this machine that is opened to anyone.
 Of of the commit contains a username and a cleartext password.
 Those credentials can be used on a webapp hosted on Tomcat.
 This application is vulnerable to directory traversal, allowing us to upload a malicious *.war* file and get a reverse shell as tomcat.
 Once we get a foothold, we find a *.yml* file that is used in a cronjob.
 This file creates copies of files and uses symbolic links, which allows us to copy a user's *id_rsa* file, eventually allowing us to ssh into the machine.
 Finally, this user can execute a program as sudo, and a simple custom file allows us to spawn a bash shell as root.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}